Blogging for photographers is a popular marketing approach that many photo businesses undervalue.

 In the coming years, I am predicting this will become even more common as Gen Z couples increasingly get married or look for portraits of themselves.

-It’s very narrow sighted to think marketing strategies will stay the same when they’ve been applied to generations like Baby Boomers, Millennials (where I fall), and even Gen X…yet Gen Z is increasing in touch with finding things online.
+It’s very narrow sighted to think marketing strategies will stay the same when they’ve been applied to generations like Baby Boomers, Millennials (where I fall), and even Gen X…yet Gen Z is increasingly in touch with finding things online.

 One thing I love talking about is the “compounding effect” of SEO efforts.